scottmckendry/blog/content/posts/dotfile-sync/index.md

 ## The Future

-More and more of my config is becoming platform agnostic.
+More and more of my config is becoming platform-agnostic.
 To add another file or folder in the sync, I just need to add another step to the workflow.

 You can see the action "_in action_" below.
 Let me know what you think!

-{{< github repo="scottmckendry/WIndots">}}
+{{< github repo="scottmckendry/Windots">}}